ChengHsiangLu/Myofibroblast/README.md

 ```

 To facilitate visualization, a red line is drawn at position 72 in order to separate the non-fibrotic group from the fibrotic group.
 Within each patient, the treatment order would be CC, TG, TN, TT.
 The color of each bar represents the batch of the sample, with a unique color assigned to each batch.
-The vertical lines on the plot indicate the position of specific loadings, with thin and thick lines indicating different positions.
+The vertical lines on the plot separate the data for individual iPSC lines and their two batches.

-For example, this is PC_1.png.
-From this plot, you can see that the highest sxpression is closely related with TNF-a.
+The barplot below represents PC1 for all samples.
+From this plot, you can see that PC1 corresponds to extreme expression after treatment with TNF-a in all cases.
 As for the first patient, compaire to the contorl(untreated), the TNF-a group is much higher and the TT group (TGF-b+TNF-a) is not that high.

 ![](/Pics/PCs/PC_1.png)